soapstain22/GourmetServer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: fix poop
+name: fix /poop
-description: poop is broken fix it pls
+about: it does not work
+description: when i type /poop it comes out as a error what did u do it is BROKEN
-commands: ''
+commands: '/poop'
 ---